 Step 11: Monetise Your Blog

-- Affiliate marketing: Promote products or services and earn a commission when your readers make a purchase through your unique link.
+- Affiliate marketing: Promote products or services and earn a commission when readers purchase through your unique link.
+Amazon Associates is the most common starting point, but niche affiliate programmes often pay far more.

-- Sponsored content: As your blog grows, companies might pay you to write about their products or services.
+- Sponsored content: As your blog grows, brands may pay you to write about their products or services.
+Always disclose sponsored content — legally required in the UK.

-- Digital products: Create and sell your own ebooks, courses, or printables related to your blog’s niche.
+- Digital products: Create and sell ebooks, templates, courses, or printables.
+High margin and no stock to manage.

-- Coaching or consulting: Use your blog as a platform to offer your expertise in one-on-one or group settings.
+- Coaching or consulting: Use your blog as a platform to attract clients for one-on-one or group work in your area of expertise.

 Common Questions About Starting a WordPress Blog

-How much does it cost to start a WordPress blog?
+How much does it cost to start a WordPress blog in 2026?

-You can start a WordPress blog for as little as £3-£5 per month for hosting, plus about £10-£15 per year for a domain name.
-There may be additional costs for premium themes or plugins, but many great options are available for free.
+You can start for as little as £3–£5 per month for hosting, plus around £10–£15 per year for a domain name.
+Many great themes and plugins are free.
+Budget around £50–£100 for your first year if you want a few premium tools from the start.

 Can I start a WordPress blog for free?